The Rolling Reception

 The first, Brian, was a potato farmer from Outlook, Saskatchewan.
 In the summer of 2002 Brian had cycled from Victoria to Winnipeg, before harvest called him back to the farm; his plan was to complete the journey in 2003.
 When we came upon Brian he was cycling at an easy pace, atop his department-store-bought bike, clad in a heavy cotton sweatshirt, combat fatigue pants, and a wide-brimmed hat.
 Attached to his bike were wire panniers over the rear wheel, and a plastic milk crate taped to his handlebars.
 The panniers held a pillow and a sleeping bag, both in black garbage bags to protect them from the elements.
 In the milk crate was a sleeve of soda crackers, a carton of cigarettes, and various other items.
 Brian told us he was sleeping under whatever shelter was available, usually the covered dugouts of municipal baseball diamonds.

 Then, at a visitor’s centre in Ignace, we met Hap.
 Hap was a “semi-retired” financial executive from Calgary.
 When we met him he was lunching outside his support vehicle: an RV driven by his much younger wife, Pat.
-Their strategy was that Pat would drive ahead several kilometres, make arrangements for a place to stay (they never actually slept in the RV), do some scrapbooking of the journey, and wait for Hap to arrive.
+Their strategy was that Pat would drive ahead several kilometers, make arrangements for a place to stay (they never actually slept in the RV), do some scrapbooking of the journey, and wait for Hap to arrive.
 If something went sideways en route, they could reach one another using the satellite phone that Hap carried, along with some snacks, a rain jacket, and a few other necessities.
 Behind the RV was a trailer containing several spare bicycles for different road conditions, including a recumbent for those times when Hap’s posterior was feeling a little sensitive.

 Mollie and I were decidedly in between Brian and Hap on the gear continuum.
 Probably a little closer to the Brian end, but in any case we felt we had what we needed to undertake the adventure.
 I’m sure Brian and Hap felt the same way.